jens4Dev/semon_ccu/README.en.md

 Features:
 * Reads measurements and command data from inverter and meter
+* Low CPU-footprint (especially for CCU2..)
+* Flexible:
-* Flexible: reads data & deliver data for multiple blocks in one call
+   * reads data & deliver data for multiple blocks in one call
    * Multi-purpose: Interfaces to different use cases like Shell-scripts, HomeMatic Script (HMScript), JSON or just human readable
    * Reads full or reduced data blocks
+* Design as far as possible open for simple extensions
-* Open for extension, e.g. list of output variables is easily extendable (no fixed list of variables as far as possible)
+    * e.g. the list of output variables is easily extendable (there is - as far as possible - no fixed list of variables)
-* Low CPU-footprint (especially for CCU2..)
+    * Structure as library

+*Note*: for integration into the CCU there is (currently) no simple installation - the scripts are not packed together as an addon for installation via the WebUI.
+So you have to bring them to the CCU yourself e.g. via SSH / SCP.
+And the integration into WebUI programs and the creation of suitable system variables must be done according to your own needs - but there are some scripts from our installation as templates under examples.

 ### Meter and Inverter Communication
 ```